-Out at lunch with an ad exec yesterday, MT (and MT’s host) resisted the urge to quaff a glass or two of wine.
+Out at lunch with an ad exec, Management Today (and our host) resisted the urge to quaff a glass or two of wine.
 ‘Not the like the old days’, our companion lamented.
 Anyone who’s seen Mad Men knows about advertising’s fearsome reputation for drinking on the job.
 It may be fictional but tales of hardcore boozing in advertising abound – and way beyond the 60s era in which the show was set.

 ‘The advertising industry was built on legendary boozy lunches and whether we like it or not, alcohol is part and parcel of our industry,’ says Neil Hughston, CEO of creative agency Duke.
 ‘I wouldn’t dream of telling an agency department they couldn’t have a drink between the hours of nine and six, in the same way I wouldn’t force feed them a kale smoothie every morning so I hit the healthy workplace quota.’